Wondering what to ask a potential online therapist during an initial consultation?

 2. How long will we be working together?

 Different therapists have different ideas about how long therapy will/should last.
 Some view counseling as a short-term fix to a specific problem, whereas others view treatment as a journey through which one develops a deep sense of self-awareness and increases their agency in choosing a life they love.
 If you imagine a get-in/get-out approach, rather than a lengthier process of reflection and depth of understanding, you’ll want to know where your potential online therapist stands on this before making a commitment.

 3. How do you conduct online therapy sessions?

 Online therapy is very different in some ways than in-person therapy.
 The most obvious is that online therapy relies on technology to bring the online therapist and patient together for a therapy session.
 You’ll want to know about how your potential therapist conducts online therapy sessions – will you be expected to download an app?
 Will the technology utilized for sessions be compliant with the privacy laws for keeping healthcare information protected (HIPAA)? – and should expect that your potential therapist has a procedure for handling any technological glitches that will inevitably occur.

 You’ve done research about online therapy and think it seems like a great fit for your busy lifestyle, but you’ll also want to know your potential counselor’s opinion as to who should or should not engage in virtual therapy.
 If the therapist you are consulting does not seem to have any parameters about who they will work with in a virtual setting, then chances are they are not experienced enough in providing online therapy to really understand the nuances involved.

-If you’d like to know my answers to the above questions and/or want to learn more about how online therapy sessions with me might help you, please contact me here to schedule a free initial consultation.
+Please click here to read more about how online therapy sessions with me might help you, or contact me here to schedule a free initial consultation.